Pascalduc/Election_Analysis/README.md

 ```

 ## Election-Audit Summary
 This script could be very useful for the election commission since it can be quickly modified to read other data files.
-All that is needed is to replace the file name with the new one.
-If the columns are not in the same order, we can easily modify the row[index].
+If the commision is interested, we whould be happy to provide auditing service for all of US elections.
+All that would be needed is to replace the file name with the new one.
+If the columns are not in the same order, we can easily modify the row[index] code or move the columns around in the data file.
 ```
 # Add a variable to load a file from a path.
 file_to_load = os.path.join("Resources", "election_results.csv")